riskisitorus/belajar-django/README.md

 pip install -r requirements.txt
 ```

+4. Edit the `.env.example` file to `.env` and update the necessary environment variables with your own configurations.

-4. Makemigration and migrate database
+5. Makemigration and migrate database
 ```bash
 py manage.py makemigrations
 ```